NElsaesser/IPA-To-Speech/README.md

  The IPA-To-Speech-system is a speech synthesis system.
 It is capable of converting transcriptions of the International Phonetic Alphabet to speech sounds.
 The IPA-To-Speech-system works best for transcriptions of German words, it also has limited capabilities for English and French.

  # Requirements
  The following python package versions were used during the implementation, there's no guarantee that it works with other versions.
-Python version was 3.8.6.
+It was tested on windows with Python 3.8 and 3.9.
  * AMFM-decompy ver.
 1.0.11
  * Librosa ver 0.8.0
  * matplotlib ver.
 3.4.3